Skip to main content

 February 2, 2005

 Today, Congressman Joe Wilson (R-SC) made the following remarks after listening to President George W. Bush's State of the Union Address:"Tonight, President Bush clearly articulated his domestic and foreign policy goals for the coming year to the American people," said Wilson.
+"As we have witnessed throughout his first four years in office, President Bush continues to put forth the vision and determination necessary to lead America in the right direction.

 February 1, 2005